 Extend your road trip

 If we had more time for this Deep South road trip, we would first of all travel a bit slower and definitely spend more time in the Everglades, Central Florida, Savannah and Charleston.
 Secondly I would also add a few more destinations.
 Key West, the Great Smokey Mountains, Nashville and Memphis are still on my bucket list.
 These destinations are also perfect to add to this Deep South road trip itinerary.
+Or you can even extend you trip with a couple of destinations on the West Coast and make it a East Coast – West Coast road trip.

 Our Deep South road trip was a really great experience.
 The variation between big, vibrant cities and picturesque towns, beautiful nature ranging from tropical beaches to the most magical forests with natural springs, fun day trips alternating with cultural activities and last but not least fhe delicious southern cuisine, made this one of the most memorable trips ever.